 It’s been weeks since the tragic death of Kobe Bryant and eight others who were killed in a helicopter crash.
 Since then, millions of Kobe fans from all over the world have made their own murals dedicated to their superhero and his daughter Gianna.
-The amount of murals for Bryant around the world just goes to show how much of an impact the five-time NBA champion had to many basketball fans.
+The number of murals for Bryant around the world just goes to show how much of an impact the five-time NBA champion had to many basketball fans.
 From the streets of Los Angeles to the basketball courts in the Philippines, here are some of the best Kobe Bryant murals made in his honor:

-Tenement Taguig and Tenement Sta Ana, Manila
+Tenement Taguig and Tenement Sta Ana, Manila, Philippines

 Montedonzelli, Napoli, Italy

-Atlantic Ave., Brooklyn, New York
+Barclays Center, Atlantic Ave., Brooklyn, New York

-In Brooklyn, specifically the Barclays Center, a mural for Kobe was made by a local artist named Efren Andaluz.
+In Brooklyn, specifically the Barclays Center, a mural for Kobe was made by a local artist Efren Andaluz.